nagarajbhat/100DaysOfCode/README.md

 Further, we can also use clustering for semi-supervised learning where some of the instances are unlabelled.
 Here, unlabelled instances can be assigned a label based on the cluster they belong to.

+reference - Hands on ML with scikit,keras and tensoflow (Book)